 Many scholars have talked about “non-verbal communication”, facial expressions, gestures, hand movements that are undoubtedly a strength of adults, who in many situations manage to get by well compensating for the lack of terms with gestures, to which they associate words later.

 - Autonomy and economic possibilities

-While children and young people are limited and bound to the will and economic possibilities of their parents, adults are more free in this.
-They can choose to go on a trip or work abroad for a year, supporting themselves while they learn the language, they can meet a native speaker to make conversation in a cafe or use the computer to find strangers to talk to.
+While children and young people are limited and bound to the will and economic possibilities of their parents, adults are freer in this.
+They can choose to go on a trip or work abroad for a while, they can meet a native speaker to make conversation in a cafe or use the computer to find strangers to talk to.

 - Rules and practical grammar

 There is no doubt that grammar should be studied but, unlike adolescents and children, adults do not need to learn a language in the classroom.
 Instead, they need to learn to communicate according to the work they do or want to do or with the aim of getting by in daily life, at the supermarket, on public transport, at the gas station.

 They must therefore practice in a more concrete context, combining grammar knowledge with its practical use.
 Yes, learn grammar but speaking in everyday life.